AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Sorting the Live Copy pages available for rollout using the [!UICONTROL Name], [!UICONTROL Last modified date,] and [!UICONTROL Last rollout date] properties.

-* The built-in repository (Apache Jackrabbit Oak) is updated. <!-- TBD: Mention the version -->
+* The built-in repository (Apache Jackrabbit Oak) is updated to 1.22.6. <!-- TBD: Mention the version -->

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).